 - 1) City and County plan to submit capital improvement budgetary requests.
 The City continues to maintain and upgrade the City Transfer Station including the Household Hazardous Waste facility (HHW) and associated fleet vehicles.
 County Solid Waste will continue maintenance and repair of existing facilities and equipment in order to prolong operational life.
 Some Convenience Center facilities are starting to show wear along roofs, siding, gutters, decking, fixtures, et cetera.
-The County will need to repair or renovate some of the older facilities. - 2) The Carter Convenience Center lease was expanded to allow for a renovation and expansion.
-Design and construction plans are in development and construction is expected to be completed in the 2017 calendar year.
+The County will need to repair or renovate some of the older facilities. - 2) The Carter Convenience Center is being renovated.
 The renovated Carter Center will provide expanded services, similar to those currently offered at the other 6 County Convenience Centers.
-When the Carter center expansion is complete all Knox County Convenience Centers will all be large enough to handle projected demand for several years. - 3) County Centers will continue to be branded as recycling and household waste drop off centers rather than "dumps" in order to reinforce that waste handling can be handled in a clean manner that also maximizes recycling collection.
+When the Carter center expansion is complete all Knox County Convenience Centers will all be large enough to handle projected demand for several years. - 3) County Centers will continue to be marketed as Convenience Centers for recycling and household waste drop off centers rather than "dumps" in order to reinforce that waste handling can be handled in a clean manner that also maximizes recycling collection.
 The County will continue to keep equipment and facilities nicely maintained, painted, in working order, with printed signage and clearly defined solid waste policies, rules, etc. available in the form of educational pamphlets, bulletin boards, documents downloadable from the website and/or kiosks. - 4) The State of Tennessee asked the City and County to propose ways to increase the capacity of the Household Hazardous Waste (HHW) Facility.
-Management at the facility is currently looking at capital improvements to the facility and equipment upgrades that would substantially increase capacity.
+Management at the facility is currently planning capital improvements to the facility and equipment upgrades that would substantially increase capacity.
 Eventually more staff may be needed.
-With added capacity and more staff the HHW could consider going out into the community to collect material from residents at targeted pickup-events in the community.
+The City is currently purchasing and outfitting a mobile HHW unit and will soon be able to collect HHW from outlying areas in the county.
 The State may partner with the Knox County HHW facility in the future to accept material from residents outside of the County.
 The City and County will utilize grant funding to improve HHW facilities and equipment. - 5) The Region recognizes the need for private sector institutions to expand their capabilities to process waste and recyclable materials in ways that cannot fully be anticipated.
 The expansions could include additional services, buildings, equipment, land, efficiency improvements, jobs, and more.
 Private sector capacities may become public sector contractors providing the services they provide are more cost effective or are better for the environment.